Kurento/kurento/source/knowledge/nat.rst

     This terminology has been the source of much confusion, as it has proven inadequate at describing real-life NAT behavior.
 Many NAT implementations combine these types, and it is, therefore, better to refer to specific individual NAT behaviors instead of using the Cone/Symmetric terminology. :rfc:`4787` attempts to alleviate this issue by introducing standardized terminology for observed behaviors.
 For the first bullet in each row of the above table, the RFC would characterize Full-Cone, Restricted-Cone, and Port-Restricted Cone NATs as having an *Endpoint-Independent Mapping*, whereas it would characterize a Symmetric NAT as having an *Address-* and *Port-Dependent Mapping*.
 For the second bullet in each row of the above table, :rfc:`4787` would also label Full-Cone NAT as having an *Endpoint-Independent Filtering*, Restricted-Cone NAT as having an *Address-Dependent Filtering*, Port-Restricted Cone NAT as having an *Address and Port-Dependent Filtering*, and Symmetric NAT as having either an *Address-Dependent Filtering* or *Address and Port-Dependent Filtering*.
 There are other classifications of NAT behavior mentioned, such as whether they preserve ports, when and how mappings are refreshed, whether external mappings can be used by internal hosts (i.e., its :wikipedia:`Hairpinning` behavior), and the level of determinism NATs exhibit when applying all these rules.[2]

-    Especially, most NATs combine *symmetric NAT* for outgoing connections with *static port mapping*, where incoming packets addressed to the external address and port are redirected to a specific internal address and port.
+    Especially, most NATs combine *symmetric NAT* for outbound transmissions with *static port mapping*, where inbound packets addressed to the external address and port are redirected to a specific internal address and port.
 Some products can redirect packets to several internal hosts, e.g., to divide the load between a few servers.
 However, this introduces problems with more sophisticated communications that have many interconnected packets, and thus is rarely used.

 NAT Traversal
 =============

-The NAT mechanism is implemented in a vast majority of home and corporate routers, and it completely prevents the possibility of running any kind of server software in a local machine that sits behind these kinds of devices.
+The NAT mechanism is implemented in a vast majority of home and corporate routers, and it completely prevents the possibility of running any kind of server software in a local host that sits behind these kinds of devices.
 NAT Traversal, also known as *Hole Punching*, is the procedure of opening an inbound port in the NAT tables of these routers.

-To connect with a local machine which is behind any type of NAT, it's first required that the local machine performs an outbound connection to the remote one.
-This way, a dynamic rule will be created for the destination IP tuple, allowing the remote machine to connect back.
+To connect with a local host which is behind any type of NAT, it's first required that the local host performs an outbound transmission to the remote one.
+This way, a dynamic rule will be created for the destination transport address, allowing the remote host to connect back.

-In order to tell one machine when it has to perform an outbound connection to another one, and the destination IP tuple it must use, the typical solution is to use a helper service such as :term:`STUN`.
-This is usually managed by a third machine, a server sitting on a public internet address.
+In order to tell one host when it has to perform an outbound transmission to another one, and the destination transport address it must use, the typical solution is to use a helper service such as :term:`STUN`.
+This is usually managed by a third host, a server sitting on a public internet address.
 It retrieves the external IP and port of each peer, and gives that information to the other peers that want to communicate.

 :term:`STUN` / :term:`TURN` requirements: